MatthiasQuintern/nicole/README.md

 ```
 You can also install it system-wide using `sudo python3 -m pip install.`

+After installing, you can use it like this: `nicole -ior -d ~/music/artist --rm_explicit`

 ## Importand Notice
 This software comes with no warranty!